wooorm/svg-tag-names/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-List of known SVG tag-names.
+List of known SVG tag names.
 Includes the elements from [SVG 1.1][svg11], [SVG Tiny 1.2][svgtiny12], and [SVG 2][svg2].

-The repo contains a script to crawl specs to include newly introduced tag-names.
+The repo contains a script to crawl specs to include newly introduced names.

 ## Install